A Foodie’s Guide to Travelling Vietnam

 There were some great places to try craft beers in most of the cities we visited.
 One of our favourites was 7 Bridges Brewery in Da Nang.
 The brewery’s bar had a great selection of unique IPAs and ales in an American-style space with rooftop seating overlooking the river.

 Desserts in Vietnam are limited but one street food treat you’ll find throughout the country are Vietnamese donuts (banh tieu).
-These hollow donuts are slightly sweet and usually covered in seeds.
+These hollow doughnuts are slightly sweet and usually covered in seeds.

 The fruit in Vietnam is amazing, and I definitely had my fill of mango, pineapple, dragon fruit, lychees and more.
 Durian is also popular but I’ve never been able to get past the smell to try it.
 Coconut water straight from the coconut is also popular and at about $1 per coconut.
 I ended up choosing this a lot to drink because it didn’t come with ice in it.
 A general tip for trying fruit is to avoid anything in which the flesh is eaten.
-If it’s been washed it could make you ill.
+If it’s been washed it could make you ill due to poor water sanitation.

 Tips for trying local Vietnamese food